TokenScript-Framework/papers/src/papers/smart-token-paper.md

 However, using tokens as trust anchors could lead to services not being sufficiently unified.
 Two potential solutions can address this issue:

 Firstly, software libraries could serve as software that abstracts the tokens, similar to how Google Wallet presents a unified interface for different payment cards.
-Since the tokens themselves already serve as trust anchors, these libraries can focus on facilitating seamless interactions between applications and tokens without needing to externally validate the trustworthiness of the tokens, therefore can be internal components of token-using websites.
+Since the tokens themselves already serve as trust anchors, these libraries can focus on facilitating seamless interactions between applications and tokens without needing to externally validate the trustworthiness of the tokens; therefore, they can be internal components of token-using websites.

 Secondly, industry bodies, Decentralised Autonomous Organisations (DAOs), or the applications themselves can facilitate the development of specifications and standards that guide how tokens should be programmed and interact with various applications.
 This second point needs a bit further elaboration:

-It's worth noting that public-blockchain based standardisation process such as ERC alone is insufficient for standardising trust anchor tokens, as Web standards, such as trust anchors, have their own requirements[@tim2010] that can be summarised below.
+It's worth noting that a public-blockchain-based standardisation process such as ERC alone is insufficient for standardising trust anchor tokens, as Web standards, such as trust anchors, have their own requirements[@tim2010] that can be summarised below.

 | Aspect                         | ERC Standards                                                | Web Standards (As Advocated by Tim Berners-Lee)              |
 | ------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |